Tegh25/DeltaHacks8/README.md

 ## How it Works

 The python script uses the Spoonacular API to search up recipes based on the ingredients inputted by the user.
+The API is called twice, once inputting the user inputted ingredients to search for recipes and again inputting the recipes that were found in the first search to return a link to the recipe and information about any additional ingredients needed.

 WIP